Nicola King: Reception

 In September 2012, Kate White of Inside Soap praised Nicola's comedic reactions and named her 'our hero', "We love Nicola having a front-row seat at Home Farm Estates.
 Her comedy reactions make all that business vastly more bearable."
+In 2022, Laura-Jayne Tyler from the same magazine praised the storyline where Nicola was attacked, writing, "Nicola Wheeler is such a reliable source of comedy for Emmerdale that she doesn't perhaps receive nearly enough credit for her dramatic work.
+The scene where Bernice finds her sister paralysed with fear, sobbing on the living room clutching a basketball bat, was comfortably among the most powerful moments of the year.
+Stellar stuff from a top-class actress."